isomerpages/mlaw-pdo/_criminal-defence-aid/How to Apply.md

 * Latest bank statement(s) or bank account passbook(s)

-      (For each account, please provide the bank statement from the most recent calendar month,showing your full name, bank account number.
-For bank passbooks, please provide the first page with the account holder name and account number, and the last updated page.
-Transactions of the most recent month before the application date must be shown clearly.)
+(Please provide bank statement(s) from the most recent calendar month, with your full name and bank account number clearly reflected.
+For bank passbook(s), please provide the first page bearing the account holder's name and account number, and the last updated page.
+All transactions from the most recent month before the application date must be clearly reflected)

 * Payslips for the last 12 months (if employed without CPF contributions)